kern2011/Freenas-Quicksync/README.md

 - From your Plex dashboard you should see transcode with `(hw)` at the end.
 If you do then congratulations, it worked!

 ## Notes
 - This was working for me but I think I broke somthing as it no longer works.

+- 11/29/19- Fixed!
+It turns out my version of Plex was broken (Version 1.17.0.1709) If this wont work for you there is a work around:

+In your Plex jail backup:

+`/usr/local/share/plexmediaserver-plexpass/lib/libva-drm.so.2`

+`/usr/local/share/plexmediaserver-plexpass/lib/libdrm.so.2`

+`/usr/local/share/plexmediaserver-plexpass/lib/libva.so.2`

+Then replace the files with good versions by running (From your Plex jail):

+`cp-a /usr/local/lib/libva-drm.so.2.500.0 /usr/local/share/plexmediaserver-plexpass/lib/libva-drm.so.2`

+`cp -a /usr/local/lib/libdrm.so.2.4.0 /usr/local/share/plexmediaserver-plexpass/lib/libdrm.so.2`

+`cp -a /usr/local/lib/libva.so.2.500.0 /usr/local/share/plexmediaserver-plexpass/lib/libva.so.2`

+Also copy your driver to Plex

+`cp -a /usr/local/lib/dri/i965_drv_video.so /usr/local/share/plexmediaserver-plexpass/lib/dri/`